AnyBody/anybody-tutorial/A_Getting_started_anyscript/index.md

-# Getting started: AnyScript Programming
+# How to write AnyScript

 This tutorial introduces the AnyScript modeling language, which is used for all modeling in AnyBody.